markusfisch/bots/README.md

 ### training

 Just learn to move around and to parse the map.
-You move on a simple chess-like pattern of `.` and `_` characters.

 ### escape